phanumat/Documentation/ratelimits/index.rst

 Avoiding rate limits
 --------------------

-While SmartThings rate limits are quite high compared to other service platforms, the event-driven nature of SmartThings can result in SmartApps or Device Handlers that may (unintentionally) reach this limit.
+While PEA HiVE rate limits are quite high compared to other service platforms, the event-driven nature of PEA HiVE can result in SmartApps or Device Handlers that may (unintentionally) reach this limit.
 It is important to reason carefully about your code, think of worst-case scenarios, and monitor Live Logging when testing to reduce the liklihood of being rate limited.

 Here are some common pitfalls to watch out for: